peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 #### Parameters

 * `primType` (Type: number)<br>The primitive type, either MeshBuffer.TRIANGLES, MeshBuffer.LINES, or MeshBuffer.POINTS.
+For TRIANGLES, every three vertices or vertex indices identify a single triangle.
+For LINES, every two vertices or vertex indices identify a single line segment.
+For POINTS, every vertex or vertex index identifies a single point.

 #### Return Value